Atlanta spa shootings coincide with rise of anti-Asian hate online

 Asian Americans in Atlanta stunned by shootings as advocates demand action: ‘Everyone has heard enough words’

-The shootings at Young’s Asian Massage Parlor, Aromatherapy Spa and Gold Spa, which covered a roughly 30-mile stretch of the broader Atlanta area, left seven women and one man dead.
+The shootings at Young’s Asian Massage, Aromatherapy Spa and Gold Spa, which covered a roughly 30-mile stretch of the broader Atlanta area, left seven women and one man dead.
 Six of the victims were of Asian descent.

 Stop AAPI Hate, an advocacy group for Asian Americans and Pacific Islanders, in a report released before the shootings, said Tuesday that it had received more than 3,700 reports of anti-Asian verbal harassment, civil rights violations and physical assault over the last year.